sandeepkhadk/llm-hallucination-benchmark/README.md

 A controlled, reproducible benchmark that compares three LLM hallucination-detection paradigms — **SelfCheckGPT**, **RAG Verification**, and **LLM-as-a-Judge** — not just on detection accuracy (F1/precision/recall) but on their **computational cost**: latency overhead, throughput, peak VRAM, KV-cache size, and vector-store memory.
-It implements the Methodology section (Section III) of `hallucination.pdf`, end-to-end: dataset construction → baseline generation → per-paradigm detection → statistical significance testing (paired t-tests, ANOVA) → Pareto-frontier / distribution visualizations → a generated Word report.
+This repository contains both the benchmarking harness (`benchmark/`) and the accompanying IEEE-conference paper (`main.tex`) that reports the results of running it end-to-end: dataset construction → baseline generation → per-paradigm detection → statistical significance testing (paired t-tests, ANOVA) → Pareto-frontier / distribution visualizations → a generated Word report.